zehreken/zehreken.github.io/_posts/2018-12-16-code-reuse-for-rapid-prototyping.markdown

 * Console Pro
 * Camera extension etc.

-### DRY and SOLID Principle
+### DRY Principle
+DRY stands for **don't repeat yourself** and it is explained all over the internet more than once.
+It simply states that if you have the same logic written in your code more than once, put that in another procedure and call it.

-### Don't Write code that is not needed
+### Don't Write Code That is not Needed
 This looks like an obvious thing but most of the times programmers are tempted to write unnecessary code because the topic is fun and challenging.

 ### Modularity
+Write your classes, functions and methods in a way that they do only one aspect of the desired functionality, so that you can reuse the necessary ones in other projects later on.

-### Keep it simple
+### Keep It Simple
 Don't worry about performance of your prototype, if it is playable then the performance is good.
-You can optimize if the core mechanic is successful.
+You can optimize later if the core mechanic is successful.

-### Composition over Inheritance